Avoid An Expensive Legal Dispute With A Premarital Agreement

 If you are getting married, you may have wondered whether you should have an agreement that would address how to maintain property you are bringing to the marriage as individual property in the event of a divorce.
 Maybe your spouse has asked you to sign one.
 This is the time you need legal advice.

 At the law firm of Peterson, Berk & Cross, S.C., our lawyers draft agreements sometimes referred to as prenuptial agreements, premarital agreements and/or marital property agreements.
 We also review agreements that others are asked to sign in contemplation of a marriage.
-We offer a free initial consultation to discuss your issues and answer your questions.
 We have offices in Appleton and Green Bay, Wisconsin.

 What Is A Prenuptial Agreement?